By Sherry Lutz Herrington

 - Support the goals of our clients to help enhance prosperity in the community and achieve profitability and long-term growth.

 - Connect our clients to other service providers and resources to build community partnerships.

 - Foster a supportive corporate culture that embraces education, individualism, and encourages flexibility and independent growth.

-Having both our purpose or Vision clearly defined and supported through a strong Mission helps guide us and keep us going in the right direction.
+Having both our purpose or Vision clearly defined and supported through a strong Mission helps guide us.
+It keeps us going in the right direction.
 We literally look at this when we need to make big decisions.
-If the question we’re reviewing doesn’t fit within these guiding principles, then we pass on it or make a change to it so that it fits.
+If the question we’re reviewing doesn’t fit within these guiding principles, then we pass on it.
+Or we can make a change to it so that it fits.

-It’s too easy to just take the business that comes in or jump at every opportunity that arises, but it’s not always the smartest choice for the health and well-being of your company.
-Having a clear road map will help you decide where you want to go and how you want to get there.
+It’s too easy to just take the business that comes in or jump at every opportunity that arises.
+But it’s not always the smartest choice for the health and well-being of your company.
+A clear road map will help you decide where you want to go and how you want to get there.

-We’ve had times when we were stuck or had a situation that wasn’t working and, as a team, have sat down and looked at the situation and reviewed every one of the above points.
+We’ve had times when we felt stuck or have been in a situation that wasn’t working.
+As a team, we have sat down and looked at the situation, reviewing every one of the above points.
 This has clarified our decision and made it easy to move forward.

 No one is blamed or shamed if something isn’t a good idea; we simply know that it would take us off course and isn’t a good fit for us.
 It’s like having a North Star to always follow.
-You don’t need to run around constantly worrying if you’re doing the right thing, making the right choices for your company, or wondering if you’re going in the right direction.
-You can define it up front and then every choice you make along the way will continue to lead you down the right path.
+Don’t constantly worry if you’re doing the right thing, making the right choices, or going in the right direction.
+You can define it up front.
+Then every choice you make along the way will continue to lead you down the right path.